 A few months back I purchased some luscious lemons at the local market.
-Since one of the ways I use them is in my daily lemon water so I wanted really good ones.
+One of the ways I use them is in my daily lemon water so I wanted really flavorful ones.
 These were some of the best of the summer.

 For some reason I decided to save the seeds.
 I had thought about saving them before but just had not done so.
 I did keep some though for a week or two and then decided to plant them.

 Included here too are some fun quotes about lemons and some of the great uses for them.

 When life hands you lemonade, don’t try to make lemons.— unknown

 When life gives you lemons make grape juice and sit back and watch the world ask how you did it.— Tori Truax

 Happy Birthday Little Plant